 The TCL 8 Series has poor out-of-the-box accuracy.
 The color temperature is significantly warmer than the 6500K target, so images have a reddish/yellow tint.
 Colors and shades of gray are very off, and the gamma doesn't follow the target at all, making scenes appear much darker than they should be.

 The TCL 8 Series has outstanding accuracy after calibration.
 Any remaining inaccuracies require the use of a colorimeter to spot, and the gamma follows the target flawlessly.
 To achieve these results, we calibrated with Gamma set to '2.0', but we continue to recommend setting Gamma to '2.2' as this is the manufacturer's recommendation.

 There's an auto-calibration function that requires the use of an app.
 Although the app helps improve image accuracy significantly, it's less accurate than a colorimeter.

-See our recommended settings here.
+See our recommended settings for this TV here.

 Unfortunately, there isn't much you can do to make HDR brighter without messing with picture quality.
 Changing the Brightness setting from its default value will brighten HDR but also ruin the picture quality, so it isn't recommended.

 This TV has a great color volume.
 It's capable of displaying its color gamut at various luminosities, delivering saturated colors thanks to its high contrast ratio.